sylvain-combe-sonarsource/sonarqube-check-client-connectivity/README.md

 * https://badssl.com/ offers various sub-domains for additional checks.
 * <SonarQubePath/lib/common/* can be set for earlier (8.8-) of SonarQube
+* with SonarQube 9.x the sonar-application-9xxx.jar should be used as class path

 ## Not yet available
 ### sonar-scanner